CooperUrton/World-Layoffs_Analysis/README.md

 This is the first project I took on in SQL.
 It involves me following allowing with [Alex the Analys](https://www.youtube.com/@AlexTheAnalyst) and writing out code and checking with his solution compared to mine

 This was the first real practice I gained with CTEs and Window Functions as well as working with a much larger dataset.

+Also includes a script for cleaning the data.
 ## Task
 Finding out relevant data about layoffs from different companies around the world.